7 Deploying Data Science Projects

 This configuration tells Vercel to use Quarto to build your site (common for data science documentation), specifies where the built files are located, and enables Python serverless functions for any dynamic features you might need.

-Example use case: Vercel is particularly well-suited for deploying interactive data visualizations created with modern JavaScript libraries.
-For instance, if you create visualizations using Observable Plot or D3.js alongside your static analysis, Vercel can host both the static content and any serverless functions needed for data processing.
+Example use case: Vercel is particularly well-suited for deploying interactive data visualisations created with modern JavaScript libraries.
+For instance, if you create visualisations using Observable Plot or D3.js alongside your static analysis, Vercel can host both the static content and any serverless functions needed for data processing.

 Why choose Vercel over alternatives: